coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-900-azure-fundamentals-certification.md

 - **_describe the functionality and usage of Role-Based Access Control (RBAC)_**

+	Instead of defining the detailed access requirements for each individual, and then updating access requirements when new resources are created, Azure enables you to control access through **Azure role-based access control (Azure RBAC)**.
+Role-based access control is applied to a scope, which is a resource or set of resources that this access applies to.
+Scopes include: a management group (a collection of multiple subscriptions), a single subscription, a resource group or a single resource.

 - **_describe the functionality and usage of resource locks_**

+	A **resource lock** prevents resources from being accidentally deleted or changed.
+You can apply locks to a subscription, a resource group, or an individual resource.
+You can set the lock level to CanNotDelete or ReadOnly.

 - **_describe the functionality and usage of tags_**

+	Resource **tags** are another way to organize resources.
+Tags provide extra information, or metadata, about your resources.
+A resource tag consists of a name and a value.
+You can assign one or more tags to each Azure resource.

 - **_describe the functionality and usage of Azure Policy_**

+	**Azure Policy** is a service in Azure that enables you to create, assign, and manage policies that control or audit your resources.
+These policies enforce different rules and effects over your resource configurations so that those configurations stay compliant with corporate standards.

+	Azure Policy enables you to define both individual policies and groups of related policies, known as initiatives.
+Azure Policy evaluates your resources and highlights resources that aren't compliant with the policies you've created.
+Azure Policy can also prevent noncompliant resources from being created.
+Azure Policy comes with a number of built-in policy and initiative definitions that you can use, under categories such as Storage, Networking, Compute, Security Center, and Monitoring.

 - **_describe the functionality and usage of Azure Blueprints_**

+	Instead of having to configure features like Azure Policy for each new subscription, with **Azure Blueprints** you can define a repeatable set of governance tools and standard Azure resources that your organization requires.

+	Azure Blueprints orchestrates the deployment of various resource templates and other artifacts, such as:
+	- Role assignments
+	- Policy assignments
+	- Azure Resource Manager templates
+	- Resource groups

+	Each component in the blueprint definition is known as an _artifact_.

 - **_describe the Cloud Adoption Framework for Azure_**